justanotherdot/justanotherdot/site/posts/bindings-are-cheap-managing-rightward-drift.md

 }
 ```

-Use `let` bindings liberally and you'll make your code easier to modify and
+Use `let` bindings and the `try` operator liberally and you'll make your code
-read.
-If you have custom types you've written yourself you might,
+easier to modify and read.
+If you have custom types you've written yourself you
+might,

 * one day be able to write an implementation for the `Try` trait yourself when it stabilizes (its currently experimental)
 * take a cue from `Option` and `Result` and write similar combinators that let you get at internal data for your type